 When I Transfer Web Hosts, Should I Transfer my Domain to the New Web Host?

 Now, stay with me here, this process has two parts:

 This is all your files and such, and this is what needs to be transferred to its new “house” (web host)

 - Your domain (www.yourdomain.com)

 This is the “address” to your new “house” and it does NOT have to be housed in the same web host.
 So, for example, when I transferred my website from Bluehost to SiteGround, I KEPT my DOMAIN on Bluehost.
 Why?
-Grayson recommended I do that so I don’t put all my eggs in one basket, so to speak.
+My web guy recommended I do that so I don’t put all my eggs in one basket, so to speak.

 So there you have it!
 That’s the EASY and FREE way to transfer your website to a new host.
-Head to SiteGround to save up to 60% off your first year AND get a free transfer.
+Head to SiteGround right now and get all signed up .

 Note: If you are just a hobby blogger, and never intend to make money from your blog, you do not need a host like Siteground